Academic Standing, Satisfactory Academic Progress, and Financial Aid

 • Documentation of extenuating circumstances that resulted in the student’s poor academic performance (which include but are not limited to: major medical issues of the student or family member, issues with living situation and/or employment that prevented the student from being academically successful)

-• Documentation of recent changes in the student’s situation that will allow them to be academically successful in their next enrolled semester (which include but are not limited to: confirmation of a new living situation/employment or changes to a medical situation that is more conducive to academic success)
+• Documentation of recent changes in the student’s situation that will allow them to be academically successful in their next enrolled term (which include but are not limited to: confirmation of a new living situation/employment or changes to a medical situation that is more conducive to academic success)

 Appeals submitted without supporting documentation will not be reviewed or considered.